joskolenberg/laravel-jory/README.md

 ```

 ## Custom JoryBuilders
-When registering a model, by default the base JoryBuilder will be applied.
-Creating custom JoryBuilders allow you to:
+When registering a model, by default the base JoryBuilder will be applied, but creating custom JoryBuilders allow you to:
 - Validate incoming requests and returning useful error messages.
 - Give the users good documentation when calling the ```OPTIONS``` for a resource.
-- Define custom filter and sort options.
+- Define custom [filter](#defining-custom-filters) and [sort](#defining-custom-sorts) options.
-- Define global scopes.
+- [Hook](#hooks) into queries and collections.

 You can bind a custom JoryBuilder to a model by creating a JoryBuilder class which extends the base JoryBuilder and pass it as the second argument to the register method:
 ```php